mjauvo/LoanSharking/README.md

 # LoanSharking

 This is a tiny text-based Java application which is done with 'tongue-in-cheek'.
-The application keeps track of loans that which owed to various crime bosses, i.e. "Godfathers".
-The application shows the following info.
+The application keeps track of loans which are owed to various crime bosses, i.e. "Godfathers".
+The application shows the info on following entitites.

 ### Customers